willdurand/BazingaJsTranslationBundle/README.markdown

 **Warning:**

-* This bundle is a Proof of Concept and it should **NOT** be used in production at the moment.
-* This bundle is not unit tested, so don't use it or provides tests if you want to contribute.
+* The PHP code of this bundle is not unit tested, so don't use it or provides tests if you want to contribute.
-* I plan to add tests soon, it's really important.
-Mainly qUnit tests !
-* I also plan to add an easy way to declare more default domains in `app/config/config*.yml`.

 ## Prerequisite